datajoint/datajoint-elements/DesignPrinciples.md

 An Element is a software package defining one or more DataJoint schemas serving a particular purpose.
 By convention, such packages are hosted in individual GitHub repositories under the same name as the package name.
-For example, Element `element_calcium_imaging` is hosted at https://github.com/datajoint/element-calcium-imaging
+For example, Element `element_calcium_imaging` is hosted at https://github.com/datajoint/element-calcium-imaging, and contains two modules: `scan` and `imaging`.

 ### Deferred schemas